regebro/supporting-python-3/source/foreword.rst

 develop Python 3 only for new code.
 The development team knew as we created Python 3 that it was a superior language and so we wanted to share it with everyone by making sure they could bring their Python 2 code with them into their Python 3 work.
-From the beginning we made sure that changes we made could either be warned against in the worst case, and automated in the best.
+From the beginning we made sure that the changes we made could either be warned against in the worst case, and automated in the best.
 Techniques we learned and tools we developed were used to port Python's extensive standard library so as to learn from our own mistakes and make sure that other people could port their own code.
 We always kept in the back of our